realduziy/PyCord-Bot/README.md

 pip install -r requirements.txt --upgrade

 If you find a bug, feel free to let me know via Discord or via an issue request, but do note that I may not fix it for some time as I dont update this often.

-Note:

-Basic bot functionalities have been completed as of 5/1/2023

 To-do list: